-Because The Gentleman Artist Studio only accepts ten commissions per year, a waiting list is necessary.
+Because The Gentleman Artist Studio only accepts a very few commissions each year, a waiting list is necessary.
 A retainer fee of £2,500 (nonreturnable) is required to secure your place on the waiting list.
 A deposit of 20% of the commission fee (nonreturnable, minus the retainer) is due at the scheduled time for the beginning of your commission.
 The balance is due upon completion of your portrait and comes with a 100% Satisfaction Guarantee.

 What will my experience be like?